-Safe Trav
+Safe Tray

-Under certain installation conditions where damage to property can occur in the event of the water heater leaking AS/NZS 3500.4 requires the water heater be installed in a safe tray.
-Construction, installation and draining of a safe tray must comply with AS/NZS 3500.4 and all local codes and regulatory authority requirements.
-In New Zealand the safe tray must also meet the requirements of Clause G12 of the New Zealand Building Code.
-AS/NZS 3500.4 and the NZBC also have particular requirements when a safe tray must be installed.
-Alternatively, where additional leak protection is required for installations not defined by AS/NZS 3500.4, a suitable bund may be constructed to surround the water heater in lieu of using a safe tray.
+Where damage to property can occur in the event of the water heater leaking, the water heater must be installed in a safe tray or surrounded by a suitable bund.
+Construction, installation and draining of a safe tray or bund must comply with AS/NZS 3500.4 and all local codes and regulatory authority requirements.
+In New Zealand the safe tray or bund must also meet the requirements of Clause G12 of the New Zealand Building Code.
+AS/NZS 3500.4 and the NZBC also have particular requirements when a safe tray or bund must be installed.